AS0041/gamebase/README.md

+# gamebase
-# gamebase ##This website offers an interactive interface for users to play games.-[x] hello
+### This is a website that offers an interactive interface to the users for playing games.
+[x] hello